vulcan-estudios/vulcanval/NOTES.md

 - Disable form submit inputs until validation completed after first attempt
 - reCatcha support
 - What to do when a field has readonly attribute
+- Enable trimming on inputs on event 'input change'